pedrobcst/Xerus/README.md

 pip install -e .
 ```
 > :warning: You might have trouble installing pymatgen if gcc is not present in your system.
 You can them for example do sudo apt install g++ to install in Ubuntu, then run pip install -r requirements.txt again.

+>If you need to install the C+ tools for Windows, please follow this link: [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/)

 ### Configuration